BryanKoo/english-inflection/README.md

 There are still errors due to incompleteness of inflection rules.
 We can correct each specific error with en-inflectors but it is still difficult because inflection rules are combined into complex regular expression.

-## Verb conjugation
+## Verb conjugation (auxiliary/model verbs)
-Verbs(auxiliary/modal verbs) are inflected to express tense, voice, person, number, etc. and it is called conjugation.
+Verbs are inflected to express tense, voice, person, number, etc. and it is called conjugation.
 * There are 5 spellings after conjugation
   * infinitive - original form that can be found in English dictionary
   * third person singular(TS) - basic rule is putting 's' (take > takes)